-5.0 Wellbeing Plans
+5.0 Wellbeing Plan

-When a student has been identified as having cause for concern, has received a diagnosis of a mental health issue, or is receiving support either through CAMHS or another organisation, it is recommended that a Wellbeing Plan may be drawn up.
-The development of the plan should involve the student, parents, and relevant professionals.
+When a student has been identified as having a cause for concern, has received a diagnosis of a mental health issue, or is receiving support either through CAMHS or another organisation, it is recommended that a meet is arranged to discuss the concerns and a plan developed of how to support wellbeing.
+The development of the discussions should involve the student, parents, and relevant professionals.

-Suggested elements of this plan include:
+Suggested elements of this discussion include: